Vygotsky’s Sociocultural Theory

 Strengths

-Sociocultural theory is sensitive to individual and cross-cultural diversity.
+Sociocultural theory is sensitive to diversity.
 In contrast to many other universalist theories, sociocultural theory acknowledges both differences in individuals within a culture and differences in individuals across cultures.
 It recognizes that “different historical and cultural circumstances may encourage different developmental routes to any given developmental endpoint” (Miller, 2011, p.
-198) depending on particular social or physical circumstances and tools available.
+198).
+This depends on the particular social or physical circumstances and tools available.
+Thus, focusing on the development of critical thinking, problem solving, research, and lifelong learning, helps educators meet the goal of preparing people for an ever-changing world (Grabinger et al., 2007).

 Limitations

-There are critical limitations to the sociocultural perspective.
-The first limitation is related to Vygotsky’s premature death, as many of his ideas remained incomplete.
+Vygotsky’s premature death was a major limitation to Sociocultural Theory because his ideas remained incomplete.
 Furthermore, his work was largely unknown until fairly recently due to political reasons and issues with translation.
 The second major limitation is associated with the vagueness of the ZPD.
 Individuals may have wide or narrow zones, which may be both desirable and undesirable, depending on the circumstances.
-Knowing only the width of the zone “does not provide an accurate picture of a child’s learning, ability, style of learning, and current level of development compared to other children of the same age and degree of motivation” (Miller, 2011).
-Additionally, there is little known about whether a child’s zone is comparable across different learning domains, with different individuals, and whether the size of the zone changes over time.
-And importantly, there is not a common metric scale to measure ZPD.
+Knowing how large the zone is doesn’t help educators understand the learner better (Miller, 2011).
+Additionally, there is little known about whether a child’s zone is comparable across different topics, with different individuals, and whether the size of the zone changes over time.

 Select the correct answers in the following questions.